-Application of regulations 9 and 10
+Application of regulation 9

-12. Regulations 9(2), (3), (4), (5), (8) and (9), and 10 shall apply, with the necessary changes, to Parts I and II of the Final Examination.
+12. Regulations 9(2), (3), (4), (5), (8) and (9) shall apply, with the necessary changes, to Parts I and II of the Final Examination.

 Third year students

 13. Full-time students in their third year shall attend courses for Part II of the Final Examination in Land Law and any other three subjects (which shall not have previously been studied for Part I of the Final Examination) selected from a list of optional courses approved from time to time by the Council.